Dreaming of a cat: knowledge that explains itself to no one

 She came on her own.
 Curled up nearby.
 Purring.
 Warmth, contact — without words, without explanation.
 Simply — she is here, and that is good.

-Your Healer speaks through this image — the part that knows the value of quiet presence.
+Your Healer speaks through this image: the part that knows the value of quiet presence.
 A cat that comes voluntarily points to intuition that has finally found its way to you in a language you can understand.
 It asks nothing extraordinary of you.
 Simply: be here, trust, allow.

 This dream arrives in periods when you need contact without pressure.
 When you long for warmth without conditions.
 The cat in this dream stands for what comes on its own when you stop chasing it.
+When the same warm presence offers its closeness openly rather than on its own terms, the dream becomes one of a dog beside you, loyal and calm, where company asks for nothing but to be received.

 Ask yourself: “Is there something in my life that arrives on its own — without effort, without pursuit — when I simply allow myself to be?
 Am I able to receive it?”

 Astrological note: A cat that comes voluntarily evokes the Moon or Venus in the 12th house, or the Moon transiting through Pisces.
-Pisces and Cancer with a sensitive, intuitive Moon resonate especially with this image.
+Pisces and Cancers with a sensitive, intuitive Moon resonate especially with this image.
 If the Moon is transiting through Pisces or Scorpio — intuition is speaking with particular clarity.

 You were reaching toward her — or simply nearby — and suddenly: a scratch, a bite.
 Sharp, unexpected.
 You don’t understand what happened.
 She leaves without explaining.